kevgleeson78/Theory-of-algorithms-project/README.md

 	  //set to 1 followed by 7 zeros
       M->e[nobytes] = 0x80;
-	  //loop unitl the end of the last block while (nobytes < 56) {
+	  //loop until the end of the last block while (nobytes < 56) {
-		//add 1 to nobytes to acces next index nobytes = nobytes + 1;
+		//add 1 to nobytes to access next index nobytes = nobytes + 1;
 		//Set all bytes to zero up to the last eight bytes
 		// The size of the file will be the last part of the block M->e[nobytes] = 0x00;
       }
-	//Truth vaule for endian
+	//Truth value for endian

 		//@todo ensure message is big endian
 		//set the last element of M to the size of the file in bits